 Past engagements include subscription concerts with the Zilina Philharmonic, Slovak Sinfonietta, and Jan Albrecht Symphonic Ensemble in Slovakia.
 While in Vienna, Gallo conducted the Prayner Konservatorium Symphony Orchestra and the Vienna Konservatorium Opera Orchestra.
 She held a tenure as the assistant conductor for productions at the Volksoper in Vienna.
 In Czechia, Gallo assisted and covered with the Brno Philharmonic.
 In 2016, she became the first American and first woman to receive her Masters of Arts in Orchestral Conducting through the dual study program of the Vienna Konservatorium and Jan Albrecht Academy.
 Her primary teachers were Maksimilijan Cenčić and Leoš Svárovský.
 Further, she studied piano with Giorgi Latsabidze and violin with Barbara Gorzynska.
-Before graduating,

-Administration (NASA), Lockheed Martin, the National Institute of Aerospace (NIA) and the European Space Agency (ESA) amongst others.
-The orchestra’s recording for the Orion ETF-1 Mission was launched from Kennedy and sent to space.
+Chelsea is the Music Director of the Cosmos Chamber Orchestra, an orchestra devoted to uniting scientific and artistic communities.
+The past and future collaborations of this ensemble include work with organizations such as the National Aeronautics and Space Administration (NASA), Lockheed Martin, the National Institute of Aerospace (NIA) and the European Space Agency (ESA) amongst others.
+The orchestra’s recording for the Orion ETF-1 Mission was launched from NASA’s Kennedy Space Center in Florida.
 The orchestra was also the official recorded Artistic Ensemble for the Hubble Space Telescope 25th Anniversary Celebrations.